Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: Symmetry and Equivariant Convolution

-Schur-Weyl duality is widely used in quantum computing \cite{childs2007weak}, quantum information theory and high energy physics.
-In particular, in Quantum Chromodynamics it was used to decompose the $n$-fold tensor product of $\operatorname{SU}(3)$ representations.
-In that context, standard Young tableaux are referred to as Weyl-tableaux and labeled by the three iso-spin numbers ($u,d,s$).
-The underlying Young diagrams containing three rows $\lambda = (\lambda_1,\lambda_2,\lambda_3)$ are used to denote an $\operatorname{SU}(3)$ irreducible representation (irrep).
-On the other hand, $S_n$ irreps can also be denoted by Young diagrams and that is actually the origin of using Young diagram.
-Schur-Weyl duality says that irreps of both $\operatorname{SU}(d)$ and $S_n$ are dual in the following sense and denoted by the same Young diagrams.
+Schur--Weyl duality reveals the relationship between these two group actions on the same Hilbert space.
+This duality is widely used in quantum computation and quantum information \cite{harrow2005PhD,Hayashi2006,childs2007weak,Keppeler2018,Keppeler2018,harrow2016local,Hayashi2023}.
+In particular, in Quantum Chromodynamics, it was used to decompose the \( n \)-fold tensor product of \( \operatorname{SU}(3) \) representations.
+In that context, standard Young tableaux are referred to as Weyl-tableaux and labeled by the three isospin numbers (\( u,d,s \)).
+The underlying Young diagrams containing three rows \( \lambda = (\lambda_1,\lambda_2,\lambda_3) \) are used to denote irreducible representations (irreps) of \( \operatorname{SU}(3) \) \cite{Zeilinger2019}.
+On the other hand, \( S_n \) irreps are also conventionally indexed by Young diagrams \cite{Sagan01}.
+Schur--Weyl duality says that irreps of \( \SU(d) \) and \( S_n \) are dual in the following sense, and are denoted by the same Young diagrams \emph{with \( n \) boxes and at most \( d \) rows}.